epinter/WikiMap/README.md

 - [Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/community/)
 - [CommonLibSSE-NG](https://github.com/CharmedBaryon/CommonLibSSE-NG)

+## **Information you can access**

+- Online map for the current location if not selecting any marker.
+- Wiki page of a Map location, position the mouse cursor over the map marker and press the configured shortcut.
+- Wiki page for a Quest marker under the mouse cursor in the map menu.
+The name of the quest will be used in the url to access the wiki, not the objective.
+- Wiki page for a Quest highlighted in the quests menu.

 ## **How to use**

+The default key is "/" (key code 53), configurable in MCM.
 This mod works when Map or Quests menus are open, nothing happens outside these menus.
 To view information about a quest, highlight the quest using mouse and press the configured key.
 Steam overlay or default browser should open.
 For the map, position the cursor over a map marker and press the shortcut.
 If you press the key when the cursor is not over a map marker, the online map will open displaying your current position.